aledovy/Sec-Engineering-lb/README.md

 # Sec-Engineering-lb
-This repository consists of file, scripts and explanation needing to set up and maintain Wazuh lab
+This repository consists of file, scripts and explanation needing to set up and maintain Wazuh lab.

+Tools Used:
+Wazuh
+VMware
+Linux Ubuntu VM

+Architecture overview
+How to reproduce your environment